Sandwiches invented in every US state from French dip to muffuletta

 Alaska’s contribution to the sausage hall of fame is a gamey delight.
 Made with a blend of reindeer (or caribou) meat and pork or beef, the sausage has a subtle flavor (a bit like venison) and is served in hot dogs and sandwiches at restaurants, food trucks, and carts all over the state.
 Locals rave about the croissant sandwich with reindeer sausage at Pil's Deli, while Anchorage food truck The Hungry Deckhand makes a colossal breakfast sammie called The Rogue Wave, piled high with reindeer sausage, Cheddar, bacon, egg, and a sweet and spicy chili and garlic aioli.

-Kate Ter Haar/ Wikimedia/CC BY 2.0
+Kate Ter Haar/ Wikimedia [CC BY 2.0]

 Arizona: frybread taco

 Frybread is a type of light and pillowy fried flatbread linked to the Indigenous people of the Southwest.
-It dates back to 1864, when Native Americans living in Arizona were forced to relocate to New Mexico on the Long Walk; the dish was created out of necessity using rations given to them by the government.
+It dates back to 1864, when people living in Arizona were forced to relocate to New Mexico on the Long Walk; the dish was created out of necessity using rations given to them by the government.
 Today, many restaurants around Arizona use it to make tacos (also known as Navajo tacos), which are typically loaded with meat, cheese, and beans.
-You can try some of the state’s finest at James Beard Award–winning spot The Fry Bread House in Phoenix, which serves up sweet and savory versions.
+You can try some of the state’s finest at James Beard Award–winning spot The Fry Bread House in Phoenix, which serves sweet and savory versions.

 Brent Hofacker/Shutterstock